DataDog/hiring-engineers/answers.md

 I named it [example_timeboard.py](code/example_timeboard.py)

-Then i went to run the command in the guide and found out i would need an API key , so i went to created this on the UI.
+Then I went to run the command in the guide and found out I would need an API key , so I went to created this on the UI.

 ![](imgs/timeboard_api.png)